openproblems-bio/task_grn_inference/README.md

 cd task_grn_inference
 ```
 To interact with the framework, you should download the resources containing necessary inferene and evaluation datasets to get started.
-Here, we download the test resources which are used for testing the framework.
-Refer to the [Documentation](https://genernib-documentation.readthedocs.io/en/latest/) for downloading the actual datasets.
+Here, we download the **test resources** which are solely used for testing if the framework is installed successfully.

 ```bash
 scripts/download_resources.sh
 ```

+Refer to the [Documentation](https://genernib-documentation.readthedocs.io/en/latest/) for downloading the actual datasets.
+To reproduce the results, run `scripts/run_benchmark_all.sh`, which is a very resource intensive run.

 ## Run a GRN inference method